-You are impatient, and thinking about what you can do before your meeting with an attorney to make things a little better for you.
-You read, you think, and you want to take some action to show that you know what you are doing.
-You want to protect your assets.
+You are impatient and thinking about what you can do before meeting with an attorney.
+So, you read up, you think of solutions, and you decide to take some action to show that you know what you are doing.
+After all, you want to protect your assets.
 You want to do something.

 2. Hiding money or assets.